faudio/faudio/doc/Processors.md

 ### Lifted processors

-Ordinary C/C++ functions can be lifted to processors.
+Ordinary functions can be lifted to processors.

+Lifted processors are provided for all functions defined in the header `<math.h>` as well as for all standard operators on fixed and floating-point values.

 Derived processors